 There are two key parts to Appleby's static production equipment; the Chip Plant and the Concrete Ag and Sands Plant, both of which are interconnected.
 Rather than undertake a complete upgrade which would not only take longer, it would have an overly negative effect on production as one Plant could continue production whilst the other was replaced in a staged rollout.

 The upgrade was planned as two separate stages; Stage 1: Chip Plant Upgrade and Stage 2: Concrete Ag and Sands Plant Upgrade.

 This case study will focus on the first stage, which has been completed.

 Chip Plant Requirements

 As part of the planning and investment process, Fulton Hogan's local Nelson office prepared a business case and what would be required from a new plant.
 James Blacklaws led the planning and tendering of the project, with experience in both the planning and commissioning of static and mobile quarrying equipment, James outlined seven critical requirements for a successful new Chip Plant:

-- Must be able to produce crusher dust separate out crusher dust before the wet screen.
+- Must be able to produce crusher dust separate from the wet screen circuit.

 - Produce the same chip products or more varieties in line with spec.